 Two-step Login via FIDO2 WebAuthn

-Any FIDO2 WebAuthn Certified authenticator can be used, including Security Keys like YubiKeys, SoloKeys, and Nitrokeys, as well as native biometrics options like Windows Hello and Touch ID.
+Any FIDO2 WebAuthn Certified authenticator can be used, including security keys such as YubiKeys, SoloKeys, and Nitrokeys, as well as native biometrics options like Windows Hello and Touch ID.

 Existing FIDO U2F security keys will still be usable and will be marked (Migrated from FIDO) on the Two-step Login → Manage FIDO2 WebAuthn dialog.